Frederick B. Shaw: Interwar period

 Shaw was promoted to captain in 1901.
-In 1903 he was assigned to the 30th Infantry and performed temporary duty at Fort Crook, Nebraska until joining his regiment at Fort Logan H. Roots, Arkansas in 1904.
+In 1903 he was assigned to the 30th Infantry and performed temporary duty at Fort Crook, Nebraska, until joining his regiment at Fort Logan H. Roots, Arkansas, in 1904.
 In 1905, he performed temporary duty as an inspector of the Arkansas National Guard.
 In 1906, he graduated from the Infantry and Cavalry School at Fort Leavenworth, Kansas (now the Command and General Staff College).
 In 1907 he was again serving with the 30th Infantry, and was an inspector and advisor during the Arkansas National Guard's annual training period.

 From 1908 to 1909, Shaw served with the 30th Infantry during its posting to Manila in the Philippines.
 After returning to the United States he was assigned to temporary recruiting duty and assigned to Fort Slocum, New York.
 In 1911 he rejoined his regiment, which was stationed in San Diego.
 In 1912, Shaw transferred to the 8th Infantry and he again served in the Philippines.
 After returning to the United States in 1913, he was transferred to the 26th Infantry Regiment.
 In 1914, he was posted to Fort Brady, Michigan, where he was assigned as post commander and quartermaster.
 In 1916, Shaw rejoined the 30th Infantry at Plattsburgh Barracks, New York.

 World War I

 In July 1916, Shaw was promoted to major and assigned to the 36th Infantry, which performed duty on the Texas-Mexico border during the Mexican Expedition.

 After the American entry into World War I, which occurred in April 1917, the 36th Infantry was ordered to Fort Snelling, Minnesota, where some of its experienced noncommissioned officers and soldiers from its ranks were reassigned to form the nucleus of two new infantry regiments, the 40th and the 41st.

 Shaw was promoted to temporary colonel in August 1917 and assigned as chief of staff of the 87th Division at Camp Pike, Arkansas.
-He was subsequently assigned to command the 162d Depot Brigade at Camp Pike, followed by assignment as commander of the 2d Replacement Brigade at Fort Gordon, Georgia.
+He was subsequently assigned to command the 162d Depot Brigade at Camp Pike, followed by assignment as commander of the 2d Replacement Brigade at Camp Gordon, Georgia.

 In October 1918, Shaw was promoted to temporary brigadier general and assigned to command the 36th Infantry Brigade, a subordinate command of the 18th Division based at Camp Travis, Texas.
 He also served as acting division commander on several occasions.
 The armistice that ended the war in November ended the need for the 18th Division to organize and train for combat, and it was inactivated in February 1919.